SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

 ### The need for Primitives in Pharo

-We call primitive behavior, behavior that needs to be implemented in the interpreter or evaluator because it cannot be purely expressed in the programming language, Pharo in this case.
+We call _primitive_ behavior a behavior that needs to be implemented in the interpreter or evaluator because it cannot be purely expressed in the programming language, Pharo in this case.

 Let's consider, for example, the operation of adding up two numbers (`+`).
 We cannot express in a pure and concise way a normal method of executing an addition.